dexter2702/Codyssey-24/README.md

 # Codyssey-24
-this repo contains all the DSA questions from Striver's DSA sheet
+this repo contains all the DSA codes from Striver's DSA sheet